imnbwd/WpfWindowToolkit/README.md

         <behaviors:CloseWindowBehavior ClosingCheckFunc="{Binding CheckBeforeCloseWindow}" />
     </i:Interaction.Behaviors>
 ```
+By binding `ClosingCheckFunc` property to a function which is typeof `Func<bool>` to indicate whether the window can be closed or not.

+## More info

 For more info, you could see the demo project, here is a screenshot for the demo app: